bteixeira/sciborgV8/README.md

 Prerequisites
 -------------
 SciborgV8 currently builds only for **Linux/GTK**.
 I plan to add support for Windows.
 Mac OS will be trickier, but other editors have done it before.

 SciborgV8 depends on **Scintilla** and **V8**.
 Scintilla 3.3.3 source code is included.
-V8 is not included due to its large size.
+V8 is included as well, version 3.20.0.
-Make will automatically download the current version of V8.
-For this, you need **Git** installed.

-V8 in turn requires **Gyp** to build.
-This is also obtained automatically.
+V8 requires **Gyp** to build.
+This is obtained automatically.
+For that, git has to be installed.

 Building
 --------